-Criteria for Mathematics courses:
+Criteria for Mathematics courses, whether Applied or Theoretical Mathematics:

-- The course must promote and develop logical and systematic reasoning. - The course must use symbolic notation, representation, and manipulation. - The course must be algebra-based and use rigorous algebraic manipulation and techniques. - The course must give students a foundation of mathematical techniques and critical thinking strategies that prepare them to solve mathematical-based problems in various fields of study.
+- The course must promote and develop logical and systematic mathematical reasoning and critical thought. - The course must use symbolic notation, representation, and manipulation. - The course must be algebra-based and use rigorous algebraic manipulation and techniques. - The course must give students a foundation of mathematical techniques and critical thinking strategies that prepare them to solve mathematical-based problems in various fields of study.